We are the Class of 2020!

 Buck received his bachelor of science degree in mathematics from Northeastern State University in 1979, and received his master’s degree in educational leadership from Southern Nazarene University in 2012.

 Jennifer Jackson was named Administrative Intern for the High School in the summer of 2016.
+She was later named assistant principal.
 She comes to Union from Broken Arrow Public Schools where she had served as a department head for BAPS’s sixth and seventh grade science program and Pre-Advanced Placement science curriculum.
 Jackson has also served a teacher for Tulsa Public Schools, Clinton High School, and schools in the Wichita, Kan., area.

 Jackson has a master’s degree in school administration from Northeastern State University and a bachelor’s degree in science for biological and physical sciences from Southwestern Oklahoma State University.
 She also has an alternative certification in education from Wichita State University.